Spacetime-Meta/documentation/Connect_to_the_map.md

 # How to update your planet and connect your world to the Spacetime Meta map.

-Spacetime Meta Map Actual Official Link: https://www.spacetimemeta.io/map
+Spacetime Meta Map Actual Official Link: https://www.spacetimemeta.io/#/map

 **The map is still in heavy developement!
 Please be aware that there will be constant updates to this documentation and you might have to update your app/chunk to keep up with the latest methods**

-As of 2022-02-03, the easy way to update your chunk is by using the [Nami wallet](https://namiwallet.io/).
+As of 2022-05-01, the easy way to update your chunk is by the [Spacetime Website](https://www.spacetimemeta.io/#/upload).

-To connect a website to the metaverse, you will need the following 5 things:

 # STEP 1: Prepare your stuff